theima/ein/README.md

 #### Attributes

 There are a few custom attributes available to help handling the data.
+If the value in the attribute should be based on a model value surround the entire value with `{{` and `}}`.

 ##### e-model